softuni-practice-server/softuni-practice-server/COLLECTIONS.md

 # Collections

-Detailed informatio on the usage of the Collections REST service.
+Detailed information on the usage of the Collections REST service.

 This service uses authentication - reading resources is public, but creating, updating and deleting can only be performed by authorized users.
 Additionally, only the original creator of a resource can edit or delete it (barring any special CLP or ACL rules for the record).